blanktphan/roadmap.sh-solutions/frontend-project/01-single-page-cv/README.md

 ![alt text](image-1.png)

+You can vote on the solution to this problem at the [link](https://roadmap.sh/projects/single-page-cv/solutions?u=683bb642d3156c8eaf44200b)

 ## The Challenge
 Create a single-page HTML CV to showcase your career history.
-[Vote this Solutions](https://roadmap.sh/projects/single-page-cv/solutions?u=683bb642d3156c8eaf44200b)

 > The goal of this project is to teach you how to create a structured, single-page CV using only HTML.
 You will focus on laying out your education, skills, and career history in a clean, semantic manner.
 Styling will be addressed in a later project.